Concord Construction Accident Attorneys

 Representing Construction Workers in Our Community

 Construction work might be inherently more dangerous than many other workplaces, but that doesn’t mean that accidents should be seen as “inevitable.”
 Furthermore, if an accident does happen, then the injured worker shouldn’t have a more difficult time getting workers’ compensation just because they work in construction.
-At Pacific Workers’ Compensation Law Center in Concord, we are dedicated to making certain that injured construction workers in our community have fair access to the benefits they deserve.
+At Pacific Workers', The Lawyers for Injured Workers in Concord, we are dedicated to making certain that injured construction workers in our community have fair access to the benefits they deserve.
 With more than 130 years of collective legal experience, we’re the team that you know you can trust with your case when the going gets tough.

 Serious Injuries on Construction Sites

 You probably know that your work on a construction site can put you near jobsite hazards that you won’t find in most other industries.
 But did you know that the Occupational Safety and Health Administration (OSHA) has routinely concluded that construction work is one of the most dangerous industries in the entire country, year after year?
 Even when safety is a top priority, problems can happen in an instant, and careful workers can be injured.

 In construction accident claims, some of the most common injuries are:

 - Back injuries

 Workers’ compensation is a system that does not need to assign or determine fault for the claimant to receive their benefits.
 This no-fault approach to compensation and benefits allows construction workers to file claims even when their own mistakes caused their injuries.
 For example, you might have been rushing up a flight of stairs with your arms full of tools when you slipped and fell because you couldn’t catch yourself.
 Even though you might have known what you were doing was unsafe, you should still be able to file a claim because you were not intentionally trying to get hurt and you did not egregiously violate a safety protocol.